 - Five, shop around for the best company working with borrowers with your credit profile.
 Compare interest rates, loan terms, fees, and any requirements needed to submit an application.

 Is debt consolidation the same as debt management?

 No, there is a difference.
-With debt management, you still keep all of your accounts separate.
-Debt management companies negotiate on your behalf to reduce monthly payments and interest rates where they can.
+With debt management, also called debt settlement, you still keep all of your accounts separate.
+Debt relief companies negotiate on your behalf to reduce monthly payments and interest rates where they can.
 No new accounts are opened, but the monthly toll is reduced whenever and wherever possible.
-It may be a good option for people whose credit scores are too low to qualify for a personal loan or credit card.
+It may be a wise choice for people with bad credit who can’t qualify for a personal loan or credit card.

 Review your options and see what you qualify for.
-If your credit score can support a 0% transfer credit card or low interest personal loan, then debt consolidation may be just the answer you’ve been looking for.
+If your credit score can support a 0% balance transfer card or low-interest personal loan, then debt consolidation may be just the answer you’ve been looking for.